Basics of Amarillo Water

 - The City’s water is supplied from two sources: A system of city wells drawing water from the Ogallala Aquifer and CRMWA.
 CRMWA provides well water and water from Lake Meredith.

-- There are over 71,000 water meters in Amarillo at homes and various businesses.
+- There are approximately 71,000 water meters in Amarillo at homes and various businesses.

 - The City has a raw water reservoir which contains 500 million gallons of water in reserve.